SIGN UP FOR OUR NEWSLETTER

 Director of Development – Individuals

-Michael previously worked in roles that span philanthropy, political campaigns, public policy, and business start-ups, helping to raise millions to expand economic justice, human rights, and environmental protections.
 Embracing cross cultural experiences, Michael’s development and startup work has taken him to Indonesia, India, Germany, Peru, and many parts of the U.S. for a variety of projects, from helping to save and restore open spaces to expanding educational opportunities for students in under-resourced communities.
 His start-up experience includes co-founding successful businesses in entertainment, tourism, and technology.
-Michael serves on the board of the Glendale Parks and Open Spaces Foundation, and the PTA Board at the public school his children attend.
+Michael earned graduate degrees from New York University, Stonybrook University, and the Lutheran School of Theology at Chicago.

 HEANA CHUNG